MehranGhamaty/PointProcesses/README.md

 # Description

-The python package is written to explore point processes, specifically online learning of temporal point process.
+The python package is written to explore point processes, specifically anytime versions of temporal point process.
 The tool is constructed using TensorFlow, using automatic differentiation, along with static typing to catch bugs.